The standard definition of a noun is that it names a person, place, or thing. But that is not all.

-There are five general types of common nouns and proper nouns: countable, noncountable, collective, concrete, and abstract.
+There are five general types of common nouns: countable, noncountable, collective, concrete, and abstract.
 We will look at each one of these and explain the rules of usage.

 Countable nouns can be both singular and plural and are able to be shown with a number, like five cats or a hundred miles.
 A singular countable noun must be preceded by a determiner.
 This would be a word that clarifies, like: a, an, the, that, this, one, our, my, or which.
 Examples include: “The dolphin is gray.”, “My car is red.” and “Which book is yours?”

-Uncountable nouns can not appear in either singular or plural form.
-They are only used in the singular tense and you can not use “a” or “an” with them.
-Certain quantifiers can be used, like: any, some, or much.
+Uncountable nouns are only used in the singular tense and you can not use “a” or “an” with them.
+Certain quantifiers can be used such as: any, some, or much.
 Examples include: “coffee, oil, air, happiness, sugar, water, money, and luggage.
 Sentences that show uncountable nouns are: “There is too much furniture here.” and “I need a lot of love.”